Adam5Wu/SCapRider/README.md

 * V3 design and layout has been finished, pending several rounds of manual checks before PCB ordering.

-  It is an improved version of V2, on the following aspects:
+  It features improved design based on V2, on the following aspects:

   1. Completely eliminate mechanical relay use
   2. Better transient over-voltage protections